Eugene Lee Yang: LGBTQ

-Yang is the only openly gay member among the cast of The Try Guys, which also produced LGBTQ-themed videos such as season 1 episode 3 The Try Guys Try Drag for the First Time.
-On October 31, 2018, he published the video, My Dad's First Drag Show (Featuring Kim Chi), where he adopted a similar approach into exploring drag culture by inviting his father and stepmother to a drag show.
+Yang was the only openly gay member among the cast of The Try Guys during his time with the group, which also produced LGBTQ-themed videos such as season 1 episode 3, The Try Guys Try Drag for the First Time.
+On October 31, 2018, he published the video My Dad's First Drag Show (Featuring Kim Chi), where he adopted a similar approach to exploring drag culture by inviting his father and stepmother to a drag show.
 Yang has adopted the drag queen persona named Cheyenne Pepper, and Mayhem Miller from season 10 of RuPaul's Drag Race is Pepper's drag mother.

 He also executive produced and hosted Buzzfeed's Queer Prom five-part video series that documented the journey of eight high school seniors who attended the company's first LGBTQ-themed prom together with other students.

 On October 11, 2018, commemorated as the 30th year of National Coming Out Day, he took over the website of the advocacy group Human Rights Campaign, publicly sharing his experience growing up as a young queer man and advocating for LGBTQ representation in the media.
 Furthermore, he collaborated with The Trevor Project, a non-profit LGBTQ suicide prevention organization, to raise awareness on the incidence of suicide among LGBTQ youth and in inviting volunteers in the video Eugene Volunteers at the Trevor Project, which was posted on December 3, 2018.

-He previously referred to himself as "queer" and "LGBT".
+He previously referred to himself as "queer" and "LGBT."
 However, on June 15, 2019, Yang explicitly came out as gay in a music video.
-Two days later, Yang released an accompanying video documenting the creation of the video, his feelings, and his thoughts surrounding his coming out process.
+Two days later, Yang released an accompanying video documenting the video's creation, his feelings, and his thoughts surrounding his coming-out process.